WindJammer6/10.-Employee-Exit-Data-Analysis-Python/README.md

 <br>

 For this Employee Exit Data Analysis Project, we will answer in the guided aspect: **'Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
 What about employees who have been there longer?'** and
-**Are younger employees resigning due to some kind of dissatisfaction?
+**'Are younger employees resigning due to some kind of dissatisfaction?
 What about older employees?'**.
 For the non-guided aspect, we will answer **'How many people in each age group resgined due to some kind of dissatisfaction?'**

 <br>